Portkey-AI/gateway/cookbook/getting-started/writing-your-first-gateway-config.md

 Those are three ways to use Gateway Configs in your requests.

-In the cases where you want to specifically add a config for a specific request instead of all, Portkey allows you to pass `config` argument as seperate objects right at the time of chat completions call instead of `Portkey({..})` instantiation.
+In the cases where you want to specifically add a config for a specific request instead of all, Portkey allows you to pass `config` argument as separate objects right at the time of chat completions call instead of `Portkey({..})` instantiation.

 ```js
 const response = await portkey.chat.completions.create(